GELATO: Multi-Instruction Trajectory Reshaping via Geometry-Aware Multiagent-based Orchestration

 \subsection{Dataset}

-To construct our dataset, we adopt the synthetic data generation methodology proposed in [11], [12].
-Each data sample comprises three primary components: an initial trajectory $\xi_o$, a natural language command $L_{in}$, and a set of environmental objects $\mathcal{O} = \{O_1, \dots, O_M\}$, where each object is described by its pose (position and orientation) and corresponding geometry.
-Initial trajectories are generated by randomly sampling waypoints within the workspace and subsequently applying spline interpolation to ensure a smooth path.
-For the language commands, we utilize the three trajectory modification types introduced in [50]: i) absolute Cartesian adjustments (e.g., “go more to the right”), ii) speed modifications (e.g., “slow down when next to the table”), and iii) object-relative positional changes (e.g., “move closer to the chair”).
+To evaluate a wide range of scenarios, we adopt a synthetic trajectory-modification dataset generation procedure (similar to \cite{bucker2022latte,bucker2022reshaping}).
+Each data sample consists of an initial trajectory ($\xi_o$), a language-instruction ($\mathcal{L}_{in}$), and environment objects $O = {O_1, \ldots, O_M}$, each with a 6-DoF pose and an associated geometric shape.
+The language instructions are drawn from the three categories defined in~\cite{bucker2022latte}, i.e., (i) absolute Cartesian adjustments (e.g., “go more to the right”), (ii) speed modifications (e.g., “slow down when next to the table”), and (iii) object-relative repositioning (e.g., “move closer to the chair”).

-In total, we curated three distinct types of datasets based on this approach.
-The first is a single-command dataset, which is analogous to the configuration used in LATTE.
-Additionally, we assembled a multi-command dataset.
-Finally, to specifically evaluate the model's capability in handling complex constraints, we created a third dataset where each language input consists of multiple, concatenated instructions for trajectory modification.
+Using this method,, we curated three distinct datasets variants to stress-test our approach. \textbf{(DS.1)} A \textit{Single-Command Dataset}, analogous to the configuration used in LATTE~\cite{bucker2022latte,bucker2022reshaping}; \textbf{(DS.2)} A \textit{Multi-Command Dataset}, extending existing datasets; and, finally, \textbf{(DS.3)} A \textit{Concatenated-Instruction Dataset}, where each input is a compound instruction containing multiple concatenated commands (testing the model’s ability to handle complex, multi-constraint directives in one query).
+These datasets enable evaluation of \methodname~under progressively more complex language inputs and trajectory constraints.